 - 3 eggs beaten

 - olive oil enough to fill the frying pan with about 1/4″

 Wash your eggplant, and remove skin if concerned over the use of pesticides.
 If organic, there is no need to peel.

 Slice eggplant into 1/4 inch round slices and drain if you have the time.
-If draining, just lay slices in a strainer rather than cube them.
+If draining, just lay slices in a strainer or on a paper towel.

 Mix the breadcrumbs and Romano (or Parmesan) cheese in a bowl.

-Pour in enough olive oil in a sauce pan so there is about 1/4 inch of olive oil in the pan.
+Pour in enough olive oil in a frying pan so there is about 1/4 inch of olive oil in the pan.
 Heat to medium-high heat.